 Note: Once submitted to SSA, the State may withdraw the modification by written request at any time prior to its execution by the Commissioner of Social Security.
 If a modification is withdrawn, the RO will return all copies of the unexecuted modification to the State.
 However, once executed, no coverage agreement may be terminated, either in its entirety or with respect to any coverage group.
 This applies not only to voluntary terminations, but also to involuntary terminations for failure to comply with the agreement.

-Step IV.
+Step III.
 The RO reviews the modification and approves (or denies) coverage

 Important: SSA decisions are FINAL.
 A modification must meet the requirements of Federal and State laws.
 If it does not, the State must either withdraw the modification or the Commissioner will disapprove the modification and all copies will be returned to the State with an explanation for the disapproval.
 The State can resubmit the modification to SSA, using a different modification number, at any point thereafter, as long as it falls within the two-year period following the referendum.

 Step 1.
-The RO specialist reviews the modification and verifies that the modification number has not been used before.
+The RO specialist verifies that the modification number is in sequential order and never used before.

 Step 2.
 The RO specialist reviews their collection of modifications, the summaries of agreements and the State’s agreement and verifies that the coverage group represented in the modification does not conflict with existing coverage.